-Mobile application penetration testing is a consultant lead manual security assessment conducted against a mobile application.
-Testing is typically dynamic (conducted while the application is running) however, the client has the option to make the source code available for testing.
-Providing developer provided source code optimises testing time by allowing for faster discovery and validation of security issues and removes the need to reverse engineer binaries.
-This type of assessment is also commonly referred to as Mobile Application Security Testing, more information on this service is available below.
+Mobile application security testing is a form a penetration testing that focuses on a mobile application specifically.
+The assessment is typically dynamic (conducted while the application is running) however, in some cases the source code can be made available for testing.
+Providing source code optimises testing time by allowing faster discovery and validation of security issues.
+This type of assessment is also commonly referred to as Mobile Application Penetration Test.

 Table of Contents

-Aptive’s Mobile Application Pen Testing methodology is based from the OWASP Mobile Security Project and covers all aspects of the OWASP Mobile Top 10 for 2016 (detailed below) and incorporates experience and testing techniques used in other areas of security testing.
-An overview of our Mobile Security Testing Methodology is documented below, you can request our full methodology here.
+Aptive’s mobile application testing methodology is based from the OWASP mobile security project and covers all aspects of the OWASP Mobile Top 10 for 2016 (detailed below) and incorporates experience and testing techniques used in other areas of security testing.
+An overview of our mobile security testing methodology is documented below, you can request our full methodology here.

-Mobile application penetration testing provides a complete assessment of your mobile application helping identify security risks within your mobile applications.
+Mobile application assessment provides a complete assessment of your mobile application helping identify security risks within your mobile applications.
 Clear remediation instructions are provided with consultant assisted remediation guidance, helping you understand and secure your mobile applications.

 Identify Mobile App Security issues that can endanger your users, expose sensitive information and damage company integrity.

-Aptive provide mobile app pen testing for the following mobile platforms:
+Aptive provide mobile app security testing for the following mobile platforms:

 The first stage of the engagement involves taking time to learn the target applications purpose and assess it’s functionality.
 This information is then used to correctly scope and assess the level of effort and time required to assess the mobile application.

 Building the test environment to conduct the mobile application security test, based on the scoping specifics and data collected at the information gathering stage.